VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Knowledge-Driven Interpretable Vessel Trajectory Imputation

 The Trajectory Imputation Workflow Manager mirrors the SD-KG Construction Workflow Manager but targets the reconstruction of incomplete minimal segments rather than graph construction.
 It omits the \emph{De-redundancy Processor}, as imputation does not produce new knowledge units requiring de-duplication.

 \textbf{Stack-Based Scheduler.} All incomplete minimal segments are timestamp-sorted and pushed onto a stack $\mathcal{S}_{i}$ in descending order.
 The scheduler repeatedly pops a batch of size $b$ and executes the imputation pipeline in parallel.
-Each job runs the three modules in Section~\ref{sec:InterpretableImputation} to reconstruct the missing segment using the SD-KG.
+Each job runs the three components in Section~\ref{sec:InterpretableImputation} to reconstruct the missing segment using the SD-KG.
 A failure counter is maintained per job; when it exceeds the retry threshold $\varrho_i$, the job is aborted and logged for offline diagnosis.

 \textbf{Anomaly Guard.} Imputation anomalies primarily arise from response timeouts or invalid model outputs.
-Each job therefore undergoes two basic checks: 1) the response is non-empty (i.e., no request timeout), and 2) the selected behavior pattern $v_b^*$ and imputation function $v_f^*$ are correctly retrieved from the SD-KG and are executable.
-Jobs failing either check are re-queued for retry until the per-item limit $\varrho_r$ is reached, after which they are quarantined for offline inspection.
+Each job therefore undergoes two basic checks: 1) the response is non-empty (i.e., no request timeout), and 2) the selected behavior pattern $v_b^*$ is correctly retrieved from the SD-KG and the imputation function $v_f^*$ is executable.
+Jobs failing either check are retried up to $\varrho_r$ times before being quarantined for offline inspection.

 Finally, the selected imputation methods are executed to reconstruct the missing trajectory segments.
 The resulting trajectories, along with their explanations, are recorded for interpretability and traceability.
-Further details (e.g., prompt about redundancy and overall procedures) are provided in Appendix~\ref{app:workflowmanagementlayer}
+Further details (e.g., prompt about redundancy and overall procedures) are provided in Appendix~\ref{app:workflowmanagementlayer}.